dedica-team/nivio/docs/source/input.rst

 Nivio can parse CSV files regarding rows as landscape items.
 The order of the columns in the file is important because headers are ignored and not mapped automatically.
-Instead, each column number, starting at zero, can be assigned to an item property in the "mapping" configuration.
+Instead, each column number, starting at zero, can be assigned to an item property in the ``mapping`` configuration.
 Additionally, the CSV separator char and the number of lines to skip (usually 1 for the header row) can be set.

 .. code-block:: yaml